snej/smol_world/README.md

 ### Pointers

-Pointers within a heap, *smol pointers*, are 32-bit integers, wrapped in an opaque type (an `enum class`) called `heappos`.
+Pointers within a heap, *smol pointers*, are 32-bit integers.
+They’re hidden inside a class called `Val` which is described later; `Val` is a typical tagged value that represents either a pointer or an integer.

 > Note: Any time I use the word “pointer” from now on it means a smol pointer unless I say otherwise.

 Smol pointers are byte offsets, not absolute addresses.
-There are two ways to define them:
+There are basicall two ways to do this:

 - They can be unsigned offsets from a known base address — in other words, if the heap starts at base address `B`, then a pointer with value `n` resolves to address `B+n`.
 - or they can be signed offsets relative to the location of *the pointer itself* — in other words, a pointer at address `A` with value `n` resolves to address `A+n`.

-I went with the first type, even though it has the awkward requirement that you can’t dereference (or create) such a pointer without knowing the base address, i.e. the Heap.
-Right now, you have to pass a Heap parameter to any method that uses a pointer, but the intention is to have a thread-local “current heap” state and use that implicitly.

-> Why not the second type?
-I looked at it, but realized it’s tricky to code for.
-Such a pointer is a weird type of value that can’t be copied, even into a local variable, because the copy must have a different address, which breaks it.
-I think it’s possible to implement this using a C++ wrapper class with a custom copy constructor that updates the offset, but I haven’t tried it yet.
+I originally used the first type because they’re simpler.
+But since dereferencing a pointer required knowing the heap’s base address, it meant either making that a global variable (nope), or passing a reference to the heap all through the API (yuck.)

+So on Jan 28 2023 **I rebuilt Val to use relative pointers**.
+This was frustrating, but it made almost everything else a lot cleaner, especially the API.

+> (The trick to getting this to work was to delete Val’s copy constructor.
+You can’t let Vals be copyable or they’re likely to end up on the stack, and there’s no guarantee the stack is within ±2GB of a pointer’s target.
+Of course this change broke a ton of my code and I had to adapt to passing Vals by reference.
+Also there were some really, really annoying things I had to do in the Dict implementation and the garbage collector.)

 ### The allocator